VIS-WA/Mera/README.md

 ### Notes
-- Currently, 3 in-house processed datasets (gesture detection, localisation, and breathing detection) are provided for fine-tuning, apart from `swim`, which has to be processed (find more about using the dataset [here](https://github.com/weiserlab/TinyLLM/blob/main/Datasets/swim/process.ipynb)).
+- Currently, 3 in-house processed datasets (gesture detection, localisation, and breathing detection) are provided for fine-tuning, apart from `swim`, which has to be processed (find more about using the dataset [here](./Datasets/swim/process.ipynb)).
 More information about the in-house datasets will be updated soon [here](www.huggingface.co/tinyllm).
 - The checkpoints created during the fine-tuning process can be removed later to save space.

-## Contributing
-We welcome contributions to TinyLLM!
-Visit our [HuggingFace](https://huggingface.co/TinyLLM) page for pre-trained models on web and sensor data.